-I'm a Georgia native, and like many of you, my principles are rooted in family and I share your passion for making Georgia a better place.
+As a Georgia native, like many of you, my principles are rooted in family and I share your passion for making Georgia a better place.

-I take the time to understand the humanity in our differences.
+In 2020, as the uncontested Democratic nominee for State House in Georgia’s 47th District; I ran to do something not enough legislators do, take the time to understand the humanity in our differences.
 It's time those who are often talked about but very seldom talked to truly be heard and their experiences and perspectives taken into account when legislators make decisions and policies that effect them.

-With a hope-filled appetite for seeing you, our families, our communities and small business owners thrive, once elected to the Georgia State House, it will be a delightful honor to proudly represent my amazing neighbors in House District 47 which spans North Fulton and Cherokee counties; from Milton to Mountain Park to parts of Alpharetta, parts of Roswell, Free Home and the places in between because you and your families are worth the fight.
+With a hope-filled appetite for seeing you, our families, our communities and small business owners thrive, once elected to the Georgia State House, it will be a delightful honor to proudly represent my amazing neighbors in House District 47 which spans North Fulton and Cherokee counties; from Milton to Mountain Park to parts of Alpharetta, parts of Roswell and parts of Canton because you and your families matter.

 I'm running because you deserve peace of mind.

 It seems your daily worries are different from those of politicians who prioritize power at any price and partisanship over people.

 Despite the gaps in age, gender, educational attainment, race, religious affiliation and yes, partisanship, in fierceness and friendship, I have dynamic open and honest discussions with my terrific neighbors and beloved friends in State House District 47 and beyond.
 Going door-to-door in the district, I asked my neighbors how I could serve them if elected.

 Turns out, despite our partisanship differences, we have a lot in common.
 We all want the same things for ourselves and our families -- safety, security, health, and happiness.
 We all care about the same issues, such as the economy, health care, and education.
 Even though we may disagree on how best to address those issues, the fact that we care about them is what unites us.